mitre/caldera/README.md

 ### The mission: Nosy Neighbor

 > Perform reconnaissance on a compromised laptop.
 Your employer needs a list of the laptop user’s preferred WIFI networks.
-Grab this list, collecting anything else along the way, then get out.
+Grab this list, collecting anything else along the way, then knock the user offline.
+Finally, get out.
 Quickly.
 Leave no trace.
 There is one caveat: the laptop’s AV scans the machine in full every minute.
 You must complete this mission in less than 60 seconds.

 Start a [54ndc47 agent](https://github.com/mitre/caldera/wiki/Plugin:-sandcat) on the same computer as CALDERA.
 Do this by opening a terminal and pasting in the correct